Breadcrumb

 SCDI Analytics lab

-In the study, the researchers utilized the SCDI Analytics Lab, which is a platform for researchers and practitioners to focus on and organize projects conducted with the help from computational techniques.
+In the study, the researchers utilised the SCDI Analytics Lab, which is a platform for researchers and practitioners to focus on and organise projects conducted with the help from computational techniques.

-“One of the things we do well is to computationally analyze digitalization and other organizational phenomena.
-So we take in a lot of cool different methods to analyze these big data sets and uncover hidden patterns,” says Vasili Mankevich.
+“One of the things we do well is to computationally analyse digitalisation and other organisational phenomena.
+So we take in a lot of cool different methods to analyse these big data sets and uncover hidden patterns,” says Vasili Mankevich.

-People from both private and public sector organizations are welcome to use the SCDI Analytics Lab together with the GU researchers in various kinds of analysis projects.
+People from both private and public sector organisations are welcome to use the SCDI Analytics Lab together with the GU researchers in various kinds of analysis projects.

 Go to SCDI Analytics Lab's website.